redis/redis-doc/topics/sentinel-spec.md

 The SENTINEL NEWMASTER command reconfigures a sentinel to monitor a new master.
 The effect is similar of completely restarting a sentinel against a new master.
 If a fail over was scheduled by the sentinel it is cancelled as well.

+Slaves monitoring
+===

+A successful fail over can be only performed if there is at least one slave that contains a reasonably update version of the master dataset.
+We perform this check before electing the slave using the INFO command to check how many seconds elapsed since master and slave disconnected.

+However if there is a problem in the replication process (networking problem, redis bug, a problem with the slave operating system, ...), when the master fail we can be in the unhappy condition of not having a slave that's good enough for the fail over.

+For this reason every sentinel also continuously monitors slaves as well, checking if the replication is up.
+If the replication appears to be failing for too long time (configurable), a notification is sent to the system administrator that should make sure that slaves are correctly configured and operational.

 Sentinels monitoring other sentinels
 ===